Caleb-Brunson-SC/CSCE240H-Spring2023-Caleb/project/prog4-userintent2querymapper/doc/doc.md

     * This directory contains the 1-page report.
 * src
     * This directory contains the ProgIntent.java, Driver.java, and regex-hiv.csv files.
+    * ProgIntent.java contains the backend code to match, test confidence level, and run a query.
+    * Driver.java contains the frontend code for the command-line interface (CLI)
+    * regex-hiv.csv file contains supported queries and content file paths
 * test
     * This directory contains log.txt with sample user interaction and output.